applena/06-event-driven-apps/README.md

   * that a saved console message will appear in the console when the file is successfully saved
   * that a successfully read message will appear in the console when the file has been read

+### Contributions
+Special thanks to my husband Adam for helping me complete this assignment.